diningphil/PyDGN/README.md

 Classification*](https://openreview.net/pdf?id=HygDF6NFPB). *Proceedings of the 8th International Conference on Learning Representations (ICLR 2020).* [Code](https://github.com/diningphil/gnn-comparison)

+## What's New
+With PyDGN 0.7.0, we have released the first support for temporal experiments!
+In particular, we can now tackle node prediction in single graph sequence tasks!
+We rely on [Pytorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html) for the definition of data and models.

 ## Installation:

 (We assume **git** and **Miniconda/Anaconda** are installed)